 If you distill a SaaS business down to two things, Drucker’s quote is pretty spot on:

 - We deliver them a service

-Marketing has both a strategic and tactical role in both.
+Marketing has both a strategic and tactical role in each.

-- Strategically, marketing can help define the target market, the buyer persona (i.e., the person who we are selling to), what problem we are solving for them, and why they might want to buy from us.
-Marketing can also play an important role in definition of service, not just looking out for customers (as sales and product management tend to by default) but also by keeping an eye on competitors and market trends.
+- Strategically, marketing can help define the target market, the buyer persona (i.e., the person who we sell to), what problem we solve for them, and why they might want to buy from us.
+Marketing can also play an important role in definition of the service, not just looking out for customers (as sales and product management do already) but also by keeping an eye on competitors and market trends.

 - Tactically, over the past 20 years, marketing has been given more and more ownership for creating the sales pipeline.
 (See Predictable Revenue or From Impossible to Inevitable.)
-While CMOs of the past were largely strategic product marketers with some demandgen chops, CMOs of the future better be ambidextrous when it comes to skills and equally passionate about pipeline generation as they are about product positioning.
+While CMOs of the past were largely strategic product marketers with some demandgen chops, CMOs of the future better be ambidextrous when it comes to skills and equally passionate about pipeline generation and product positioning.

 Great marketers strive for and achieve a balance between tactical and strategic contribution.
 Tactical is table stakes — if you can’t fill the pipeline, the salespeople will come for you with dogs and torches like the villagers in Frankenstein.